- やさしい日本語

 Please note that 20.42% income tax will be withheld from the lump-sum withdrawal payment, but this can be refunded if you apply for a refund.

-How to apply for specified skilled workers to receive a lump-sum withdrawal payment
+How to apply for a lump-sum withdrawal payment for Specified Skilled Worker

 To apply for the Lump Sum Withdrawal Payment, you will need the following documents: